menu

 Overview

 Bruin is a tiny borough located in the state of Pennsylvania.
 With a population of 410 people and just one neighborhood, Bruin is the 1012th largest community in Pennsylvania.
-Bruin has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Bruin was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Occupations and Workforce

-Bruin is a blue-collar town, with 43.17% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Bruin is generally considered to be a blue-collar town.
+43.17% of the Bruin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Bruin is a borough of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Bruin who work in office and administrative support (12.57%), healthcare suport services (8.74%), and sales jobs (8.20%).

 Setting & Lifestyle